gabriel1322/daics-swat/README.md

 **Primary paper**

-- M. Abdelaty, R. Doriguzzi-Corin, and D. Siracusa, “DAICS: A Deep Learning Solution for Anomaly Detection in Industrial Control Systems,” IEEE Transactions on Emerging Topics in Computing, 2021.
+- M. Abdelaty, R. Doriguzzi-Corin, and D. Siracusa.
+*DAICS: A Deep Learning Solution for Anomaly Detection in Industrial Control Systems.*
+IEEE Transactions on Emerging Topics in Computing, 2021.

 **Dataset**